Professor Sonya Richardson

 6th Degree Black Belt

-Chief Instructor Jen Resnick began training in the Chinese martial arts in 1983.
+Sigung Jen Resnick began training in the Chinese martial arts in 1983.
 In 1991, upon returning from training in China and Taiwan, she had the good fortune to discover Hand To Hand and Destiny Arts Center where she found a martial arts environment which also insisted that the warrior’s path be devoted to creating a just and peaceful self and society.
 She began training in Kajukenbo and soon after devoted herself to teaching at both Hand To Hand and Destiny Arts Center.
-Sifu Jen received her 1st Degree Black Belt from Professor Coleen Gragen in 1995 and was awarded her 6th Degree from Professor Barbara Bones.
+Sigung Jen received her 1st Degree Black Belt from Professor Coleen Gragen in 1995 and was awarded her 6th Degree from Grandmaster Barbara Bones.

 She is drawn to the eclecticism of Kajukenbo that allows each student to develop creatively and is grateful to have been blessed with a teacher who always encouraged her to expand herself into new ways of being in the world.
 She has competed nationally and internationally to great success.
 In addition to Kajukenbo she also trains in the arts of Shaolin Kung Fu, Tai Chi, Qi Gong, Ba Gua, and Xing Yi.
 She is a licensed acupuncturist and nationally certified herbalist in Traditional Chinese Medicine and practices Zheng Gu Tui Na, Martial Arts Therapeutic Massage, and Bonesetting.

 Sifu Deborah began her martial arts training in late December of 1985 at Hand to Hand.
-She received her 1st degree black belt in 1993 and her 3rd degree in 2002 from Professor Coleen Gragen and received her 4th degree black belt in 2016 from Sifu Sonya Richardson.
+She received her 1st degree black belt in 1993 and her 3rd degree in 2002 from Professor Coleen Gragen, and she received her 5th degree black belt in 2018 from Professor Sonya Richardson.
 She has participated in many Hand to Hand performances over the years, from the early days of Gay Pride marches through more recent PAWMA camps.
 Sifu Deborah taught at Destiny Arts during its first few years as the children’s program at Hand to Hand.
 She was part of a women’s martial artist delegation to China in 2000.
 Over the years, she has complemented her Kajukenbo training with modern arnis, qi gong, and Chinese sword.

 Sifu Deborah’s long-time passion for the art of Kajukenbo stems from its groundedness, centeredness, playful ferocity, pure beauty, and structured practice.